skx/evalfilter/README.md

 ## Implementation

 In terms of implementation the script to be executed is split into [tokens](token/token.go) by the [lexer](lexer/lexer.go), then those tokens are [parsed](parser/parser.go) into an abstract-syntax-tree.
-The AST is then processed, and from it a series of [bytecode](code/code.go) operations are [compiled](compiler.go).
-The bytecode runs through a simple [optimizer-stage](optimizer.go) and then the compiler is done.
+Once the AST exists it is walked by the [compiler](compiler.go) and a series of [bytecode](code/code.go) operations are generated.

-Once the bytecode has been generated it can be reused multiple times, there is no state which needs to be maintained.
-This makes actually executing the script (i.e. running the bytecode) a fast process.
+Once the bytecode has been generated it can be reused multiple times, there is no state which needs to be maintained, which makes actually executing the script (i.e. running the bytecode) a fast process.

-At execution-time the bytecode which was generated is interpreted by a simple [virtual machine](vm/vm.go) in the `Run` method.
-As this is a stack-based virtual machine, rather than a register-based one, we have a simple [stack](stack/stack.go) implementation, along with some runtime support to provide the [builtin-functions](environment/builtins.go).
+At execution-time the bytecode which was generated is interpreted by a simple [virtual machine](vm/vm.go).
+The virtual machine is fairly naive implementation of a [stack-based](stack/stack.go) virtual machine, with some runtime support to provide the [builtin-functions](environment/builtins.go), as well as supporting the addition of host-specific functions.

-### Bytecode

-The bytecode is not exposed externally, but it is documented in [BYTECODE.md](BYTECODE.md).
+The bytecode itself is documented briefly in [BYTECODE.md](BYTECODE.md), but it is not something you should need to understand to use the library - although it might be useful for debugging issues.

 ## Use Cases

-The backstory behind this project is explained in [this blog-post](https://blog.steve.fi/a_slack_hack.html), but in brief I wanted to read incoming Slack messages and react to specific ones to carry out an action.
+The backstory behind this project is explained in [this blog-post](https://blog.steve.fi/a_slack_hack.html), but in brief I wanted to react to incoming Slack message:

-* In brief I wanted to implement a simple "on-call notifier".
+* I wanted to implement a simple "on-call notifier".
-* When messages were posted to Slack channels I wanted to _sometimes_ trigger a phone-call to the on-call engineer who was nominated to handle events/problems/issues that evening.
+   * When messages were posted to Slack channels I wanted to _sometimes_ trigger a phone-call to the on-call engineer.
    * Of course not _all_ Slack-messages were worth waking up an engineer for..

-The expectation was that non-developers might want to change the matching of messages, without having to know how to rebuild the application, or understand Go.
+The expectation was that non-developers might want to change the matching of messages to update the messages which were deemed worthy of waking up the on-call engineer.
+They shouldn't need to worry about rebuilding the on-call application, nor should they need to understand Go.
 So the logic was moved into a script and this evaluation engine was born.

 This is a pretty good use-case for an evaluation engine, solving a real problem, and not requiring a large degree of technical knowledge to update.

-As noted the application was pretty simple, logically:
+As noted the application was pretty simple, each time a Slack message was received it would be decoded into a simple structure:

-* Create an instance of the `evalfilter`.
-* Load the user's script, which will let messages be matched.
-* For each incoming message run the users' script against it.
-  * If it returns `true` you know you should trigger the on-call notification.
-  * Otherwise ignore the message.

-To make this more concrete we'll pretend we have the following structure to describe incoming messages:

     type Message struct {
         Author  string